-Zumba, the Latin-based dance class that has people shaking their booties into better shape around the world, has added a new level to the Zumba fitness program: Zumba Toning.
-The toning classes use Zumba Toning Sticks to combine the high-energy aerobic flair of regular Zumba with strength training and body sculpting, creating a whole-new kind of dance-fitness party.
+Zumba, the Latin dance class that has people shaking their booties into better shape around the world, has added a new level to the Zumba fitness program: Zumba Toning.
+The toning classes use Zumba Toning Sticks to combine the high-energy aerobic flair of regular Zumba with strength training and body sculpting, creating a whole new kind of dance-fitness party.

 Video of the Day

 Zumba Toning Sticks provide the benefits of body sculpting, creating more toned muscles and a fitter appearance.
-Sticks also offer an element of flair to your aerobics routine with the maraca-like musical instrument built in to your resistance training.
+The added resistance may increase calorie-burning.
+Sticks also offer an element of flair to your aerobics routine with the maraca-like musical instrument built in.
 Because the sticks are so light, they do not interfere with your ability to dance and are suitable for all fitness levels.
-Free weights provide the benefit of overload, a variety of different weights and are "functional to everyday movements," according to the University of Illinois, Urbana-Champaign, McKinley Health Center.

 Free weights come in a variety of sizes, which is useful when you want to build strength.
 You can't use these heavier sizes during a Zumba class, but you can work out with heavier weights on days you're not taking Zumba to focus on building strength.

 The main disadvantage to working out with Zumba Toning Sticks is their lack of variability.
 To allow your body to keep moving quickly while dancing, the weights must remain light, thus you won't really gain much in the way of strength benefits.
 Only heavier weights and progressive overload will encourage strength gains.

 Working with Zumba Toning Sticks also requires a great deal of timing and coordination, which benefits your brain, but may be too challenging for some participants to keep up in class.